formation-res/fluent-kotlin/README.md

 ## Background

 We use this at FORMATION with our [Fritz2](https://www.fritz2.dev/) based ui.
+This is a reactive web framework and with this library, you can simply load a translation and the UI will update to use it.

 When we were looking for a suitable localization solution, we came across Project Fluent.
 It currently has libraries for Javascript, Java and other languages.
 However there was no Kotlin implementation as people on Android apparently use the Java dependency.
 Howevever, there is a nice javascript version that we were able to integrate with some simple Kotlin type mappings.

 ## Future